xilution/todd-coin-cli/README.md

 Todd Coin is a Cryptocurrency for Good.

-These is the Todd Coin CLI.
+This is the Todd Coin CLI.

 ## First Things First